Teen substance abuse assessment

 Each question to which you answered "yes" is one sign of substance abuse.
 You might want to talk to your teen—and his or her doctor—about each of these signs.

-If you answered "no" to each question, your teen doesn’t appear to be showing signs of a substance abuse problem.
-Still, it is important to keep an eye on changes in your child's behavior and appearance that could indicate a pattern of drug and alcohol abuse.Sources: Partnership for Drug-Free Kids; Substance Abuse and Mental Health Services Administration
+If you answered "no" to each question, your teen doesn't appear to be showing signs of a substance abuse problem.
+Still, it is important to keep an eye on changes in your child's behavior and appearance that could indicate a pattern of drug and alcohol abuse.Sources: Partnership to End Addiction; Substance Abuse and Mental Health Services Administration